 - 1 1/2 teaspoons dried oregano

 - Preheat oven to 450º F.

-- Slice chicken in half lengthwise, taking care to keep both pieces of chicken uniform in size and about 1/2-inch thick.
+- Holding sharp knife parallel to the cutting board, slice chicken in half horizontally, taking care to keep both pieces of chicken uniform in size and about 1/2-inch thick.
 Alternately, place chicken between two pieces of parchment paper or inside of a zip top bag and pound with an iron skillet until the chicken is about 1/2-inch thick.
 Once all chicken has been prepared, place onto a piece of parchment paper and dust both sides liberally with all-purpose flour.